Last Updated on March 20, 2026 by James Hartley

 4. Detects Post-Signature Alterations

-UK Court Precedents: E-Signatures Accepted
+Three UK High Court Precedents: E-Signatures Accepted

 Neocleous v Rees [2019] EWHC 2462 (Ch)

-Property sale dispute — DocuSign
+Property sale dispute — DocuSign challenged

 “The DocuSign process provides a reliable method of authentication and creates an audit trail that satisfies the requirements of electronic signature under the Electronic Communications Act 2000.”